 Informal Complaint Process

 This initial process is followed to attempt to resolve the matter orally or in writing with the individual(s) most directly connected to the student’s complaint.
-If the student is not comfortable discussing the matter with the individuals most directly involved, the student may take his or her informal complaint to a liaison not directly involved, such as the Assistant Director for Student Conduct and Integrity & Academic Accommodations for students in the Foundations of Medicine semesters and the Assistant Director for Clinical Student Conduct and Development for students in the Clinical Sciences semesters.
+If the student is not comfortable discussing the matter with the individuals most directly involved, the student may take his or her informal complaint to a liaison not directly involved, such as the Assistant Director for Student Conduct and Integrity & Academic Accommodations for students in the Medical Sciences semesters and the Assistant Director for Clinical Student Conduct and Development for students in the Clinical Sciences semesters.
 If a complaint pertains to the Assistant Director for Student Conduct and Integrity & Academic Accommodations or the Assistant Director for Clinical Student Conduct and Development, contact the Associate Dean of Student Affairs on the medical sciences campus or the Associate Dean of Student Affairs in Miramar.

 A complainant pursuing informal resolution of their complaint usually is not required to submit a written complaint to initiate the process.
 Under these informal procedures, the student may, at any time, elect to stop further action by withdrawing the complaint, subject to the confidentiality provisions noted below, and with the understanding that, depending on the nature of the allegations, RUSM may be obligated to investigate the complaint with or without the complainant’s involvement.